browserengineering/book/book/scheduling-and-threading.md

 this:

-* When the browser thread changes scroll offset, store it in a `scroll` variable on the `Browser`, and schedule an animation frame.
+* When the browser thread changes scroll offset, store it in a `scroll` variable on the `Browser`, set `needs_raster_and_draw`, and schedule an animation frame.
+This will immediately apply the scroll offset to the screen (at the next time `raster_and_draw` is called from the browser thread event loop).

-This is one such example:
+  Scheduling an animation frame is necessary only to notify the main thread that scroll was changed.

 ``` {.python}
 class Browser: